-During the three months ended October 31, 2015, Ferrellgas, L.P. determined that the continued and prolonged decline in the price of crude oil constituted a triggering event for its Midstream operations - water solutions reporting unit that required an update to the goodwill impairment assessment as of October 31, 2015.
+During the three months ended October 31, 2015, Ferrellgas, L.P. determined that the continued and prolonged decline in the price of crude oil constituted a triggering event for its Midstream operations - water solutions reporting.
+As a result of the ensuing goodwill impairment test, Ferrellgas, L.P. determined that goodwill was completely impaired and wrote off the entire \$29.3 million of goodwill related to this reporting unit.